Originally published 12/15/17. Updated 1/2/21.

 Again, there are more examples I could list.
 The point of the exercise is to examine the use of unnecessary apologies and modify your behavior as needed.

-I would love to get your comments on this issue!
+Are you an over-apologizer?
+Know one?
+Regardless, I would love to get your comments on this issue!